The Motorcycle Diaries (book): Transformation

 Although it is considered to have been formative, scholars have largely ignored this period of Guevara's life.
 However, historians and biographers now agree that the experience had a profound impact on Guevara, who later became one of the most famous guerrilla leaders in history.
 "His political and social awakening has very much to do with this face-to-face contact with poverty, exploitation, illness, and suffering", said Carlos M. Vilas, a history professor at the Universidad Nacional de Lanús in Buenos Aires, Argentina.

 In May 2005, Alberto Granado described their journey to the BBC, stating: "The most important thing was to realise that we had a common sensibility for the things that were wrong and unjust."
 According to Granado, their time at the leper colony of San Pablo in the Amazon also proved pivotal.
 Recalling that they shared everything with the sick people and describing Guevara's wave on departure as follows: "I got the impression that Che was saying goodbye to institutional medicine and becoming a doctor of the people".
 Granado later observed that by the end of their journey, "We were just a pair of vagabonds with knapsacks on our backs, the dust of the road covering us, mere shadows of our old aristocratic egos."

-According to his daughter Aleida Guevara in a 2004 article, throughout the book, we can see how Guevara became aware that what poor people needed was not his scientific knowledge as a doctor, but his strength and persistence to bring social change.
+According to his daughter Aleida Guevara in a 2004 article, "throughout the book, we can see how Guevara became aware that what poor people needed was not his scientific knowledge as a doctor, but his strength and persistence to bring social change".

 Guevara's experience of the South American continent also helped to shape his revolutionary sensibilities.
 When discussing the plight of the downtrodden Indians of Peru, Granado discussed the formation of an Indian political party to begin a Túpac Amaru Indian Revolution.
 Guevara allegedly replied, "Revolution without firing a shot?
 You're crazy?".
 The journey was also formative in his political beliefs; for example, historian Paulo Drinot notes that the journey stimulated his sentiments of Pan-Americanism that would later shape his revolutionary behaviors.

 Scholar Lucía Álvarez De Toledo argues that it was on these motorcycle travels that he "disregarded his social class and his white European racial ancestry" and retained the view of himself as an Argentine, as a member of the United America he had encountered during his travels.
 Having said this, with the exception of Guatemala, Toledo believed that Guevara showed little concern with the policies of the countries he encountered.
-In total however, Guevara's travels in the 1950s played an important role in determining his view on the world "and his later revolutionary trajectory."
+Altogether, Guevara's travels in the 1950s played an important role in determining his view on the world "and his later revolutionary trajectory."